Written by on . Last updated March 15th, 2025.

 The USGS has published a report estimating the number of people exposed to this earthquake.
 Acoording to their analysis, roughly 5.7 million have been exposed to shaking at an MMI level of II or higher.

 People in 7 countries have been exposed to shaking.
 In Honduras , around 2.3 million people, with impact levels up to V (moderate shaking, very light damage).
 In Nicaragua , around 0.8 million people.
-In Cayman Islands, Mexico, Cuba and Jamaica, a smaller number of people were exposed.
+In Mexico , around 1.3 million people.
+In Cuba, Jamaica and Cayman Islands, a smaller number of people were exposed.

 People MMI Level Shaking Damage